bjzhang/bjzhang.github.io/_drafts/2016/ILP32_syscall_unit_test_linuxcon_europe.md

 ???
 Migrate from arm 32-bit hardware to 64-bit hardware which include the features, interfaces and kabi.
 Mentioned the THP code?
+ILP32 is one of three abis existing on arm64.
+Which provide a software migration path from arm 32bit hardware to 64bit hardware.

 # aarch64 ILP32 overview
 ???